cltempleton1127/ELK-Stack-Project/README.md

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly efficient, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly efficient, increase availability, in addition to restricting access to the network.

 The Jump Box is a tool used to connect to devices within a security zone.
 Because it was set up with SSH Keys instead of passwords, it protects the machines from DDoS attacks.